followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/65 Summaries/40 Format Text and Value.md

-Customize a summary item's text and value format using the **displayFormat** and **valueFormat** options.
+Customize a summary item's text and value format using the [displayFormat](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#displayFormat) and [valueFormat](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#valueFormat) options.
 The following code changes the default text and shows an item with the applied currency format.
-As this item is shown in another column, the parent column's caption is also displayed in the text.
+The text includes the parent column's caption because this item is shown in another column.

 ---
 #####jQuery